1991 Soviet Union referendum: In republics not participating in the Soviet referendums

 An official referendum had been held in Estonia on 3 March 1991 on whether to restore the Estonian republic that had been occupied by the Soviet Union in 1940.
 The result was 77.8% in favour of restoring the Estonian republic.
 Latvia also held an official referendum on 3 March 1991, when the overwhelming majority voted to restore the independent Latvian republic.
 Lithuania had held a referendum on 9 February 1991, in which 93% of voters had approved independence.

 Georgia was to hold its own independence referendum two weeks later, and Armenia on 21 September.
+In both cases, 99.5% of voters approved of the declarations of independence.